medialab/hyphe/doc/api.md

 - __`destroy_corpus`:__
  + _`corpus`_ (optional, default: `"--hyphe--"`)

- Resets a `corpus` then definitely deletes anything associated with it.
+ Backups, resets, then definitely deletes a `corpus` and anything associated with it.

 - __`clear_all`:__